 The engineering, maintenance, and operations staff at Foothill and De Anza colleges have been trained to operate energy-consuming equipment and systems efficiently.
-Further, ongoing training programs should be developed and implemented to ensure that the staff is up-to-date on equipment, mechanical and electrical systems, and operational changes in the facilities.
-This will be especially important as the district transitions to a carbon-free operating environment with the associated sophisticated systems in place to enable this.
+Further, ongoing training programs should be developed and implemented to ensure that the staff is up-to-date on equipment, mechanical and electrical systems, and facility operational changes.
+This will be especially important as the district transitions to a carbon-free operating environment with the associated sophisticated systems.

-4.4.2 Evaluate Existing Energy Management Systems
+4.4.2 Upgrade Building and Energy Management Systems

-The district has contracted with Gridium to use the Snapmeter Energy Information System (EIS) at both college campuses and the Sunnyvale Center to monitor and track energy usage, evaluate trends in use over time, and develop analytic metrics to assist in managing and reducing energy usage.
-Currently, the system monitors both electricity and natural gas through 34 meters installed across all three sites connected to campus load, solar photovoltaic net generation output meters (NGOM), cogeneration systems, and a few distinct buildings on the campuses.
-One of the district's goals is to install whole-building meters at all campuses facilities to benchmark individual buildings and troubleshoot high energy users for mitigation strategies to reduce usage.
-In addition, many of the existing meters are currently nonfunctional and will need to be repaired or replaced to provide accurate data for analysis.
+The district has installed the Gridium Snapmeter Energy Information System (EIS) at both college campuses and the Sunnyvale Center to monitor and track energy usage, evaluate trends in use over time, and develop analytic metrics to assist in managing and reducing energy usage.
+Currently, the system monitors electricity and natural gas use, solar photovoltaic generation, pool cogeneration systems, and a few distinct buildings on the campuses.
+One of the district's goals is to install whole-building meters at all campus facilities to benchmark individual buildings and troubleshoot high-energy users for mitigation strategies to reduce usage.
+In addition, many of the existing meters are currently nonfunctional and should be repaired or replaced to provide accurate data for analysis.

-The district employs Pordis Consulting and Design Services to analyze energy usage data obtained through a network of NGOMs (Net Generation Output Meters) and other submetering equipment.
-Gridium monitors energy consumption and provides recommendations for changes in operations and equipment to improve energy performance and reduce costs.
-This has been a helpful service to the district and should be evaluated for future needs, especially creating an integrated energy dashboard.
+The district employs Pordis Consulting and Design Services to analyze energy usage data obtained through utility and solar generation meters.
+Pordis monitors energy consumption and provides recommendations for changes in operations and equipment to improve energy performance and reduce costs.
+This has been a helpful service to the district and should be evaluated for future needs.